harigopinath/delfner/README.md

     pip install databricks-cli <br>
     pip install dbx

-6. Make sure that the versions that you have used above, match with the versions of your Databricks cluster.
-Check the below [link](https://docs.microsoft.com/en-us/azure/databricks/release-notes/runtime/releases) for more information on DBR release notes

 7. Create a new branch and work on any changes required for your specific use case or create new methods/classes that can be reused by other teams